Ultimate Guide to Manuel Antonio National Park: Your Key to Adventure

 If you are looking for an official Manuel Antonio National Park guide, you can book a guide here.
 At the time of writing, the rates were $60 per adult and $40 per kid.

-But I was looking on AirBnB experiences, and I found a good guide for much cheaper- just $31 a person.
+But I was looking at AirBnB experiences, and I found a good guide for much cheaper- just $31 a person.
 I would definitely go in that direction.

 When To Visit Manuel Antonio National Park